tarik310/The-wild-oasis/Readme.md

 ![Bookings](./demoImages/image3.png)

-The Wild Oasis was made with guidance from the Instructor Jonas Schmedtmann and Tareq Harh
+The Wild Oasis was made with guidance from the Instructor **Jonas Schmedtmann and the Developer Tareq Harh**